-71 Finland has to be active in the European Union.
-European values, such as free mobility and the principle of a 72 constitutional state, are central to our identity.
-The European Union must assume its responsibility as the 73 number of asylum seekers increases, and invest in the development of an effective system of reception and 74 integration across the European Union.
-The European Union has to be a pioneer in international climate policy.
-75 Finland actively influences the social and education policy of the European Union.
-The jurisdictions for these 76 themes should primarily lie with the member states in accordance with the subsidiarity principle.
-The EU 77 institutions play an important role in furthering education as a fundamental right and as a public good.
-SYL's 78 EU advocacy work is carried out both independently as well as in collaboration with the European Students' 79 Union (ESU) and other stakeholders.
+Union has to be a pioneer in international climate policy.
+Finland actively influences the social and education policy of the European Union.
+The jurisdictions for these themes should primarily lie with the member states in accordance with the subsidiarity principle.
+The EU institutions play an important role in furthering education as a fundamental right and as a public good.
+SYL's EU advocacy work is carried out both independently as well as in collaboration with the European Students' Union (ESU) and other stakeholders.